Why you should get your camera off matrix metering mode and use spot metering in photography?

 Once you have mastered it, you will find yourself no longer intimidated by contrasty, direct light.
 Instead you may find yourself seeking out this type of light so you can create high impact image like these:

-A meter reading was taken for the brightest part of these photos.
+In spot metering mode, a reading was taken for the brightest part of these photos.
 The scenes were quite contrasty, so exposing the brightest part of the image (exposing for the highlights) really brings out that part of the image.
 The shadows drop to almost black.

 Controlling exposure in images like these is tricky, but rewarding when you get it right.
 Using spot metering in photography will challenge you, but the results will be worth it.